JerryLead/SparkInternals/EnglishVersion/1-Overview.md

   - This job has 2 stages.
   - Stage 0 contains 100 ShuffleMapTask, each task reads a partition of `paris1` from the cache, repartitions it, and then write the repartitioned results into local disk.
 This step is similar to partitioning map outputs in Hadoop.
   - Stage 1 contains 36 ResultTasks.
 Each task fetches and shuffles the data that it needs to process.
 It fetches the data, aggregates the data, and performes mapPartitions() operation in a pipeline style.
 Finally, count() is applied to get the result.
-  - After the ResultTasks finish, the driver collects the tasks' results and sum them up.
+  - After the ResultTasks finish, the driver collects the tasks' results and sums them up.
   - Job 1 completes.

 We can see that the physical plan is not simple.
 A Spark application can contain multiple jobs, each job could have multiple stages, and each stage has multiple tasks. **In later chapters, we'll detail how the jobs, stages and tasks are generated**